 - Show historical views of places in years past.
 This means you can examine past traffic and development.

-- Create tours of geographical areas or cities.
+- Record tours of geographical areas or cities.

 - Survey distances and the size of specific areas.

-- Import and export various GIS data from standard software like ArcGis, QGis, ESRI Shapefile, and others.
+- Import and export various GIS data from standard software like ArcGIS, QGIS, and others.
 The ability to import and export GIS data means the program becomes a professional GIS tool when necessary.

 - Adjust the time of day.

-For instance, In 2016, Google took out the old traffic overlays and demographic information.
-The software is still a useful tool, and it’s a great choice for fans of Google Earth.
+For example, in 2016, Google took out the old traffic overlays and demographic data.
+The software is still helpful, and Google Earth aficionados will appreciate it.

 - The best free flight simulators